spine-tools/Spine-Toolbox/docs/source/examples/first_entity_class_and_entity.rst

 It might be a good idea to keep the database around as it will be needed in other tutorials.

-First, we need some entity classes.
+:emphasis:`First, we need some entity classes.
 Entity classes are structural data that define the types of entities in the database.
-Each type has a distinct set of parameters given by the parameter definitions of the class.
+Each type has a distinct set of parameters given by the parameter definitions of the class.`

-Let's add a class to called Fish to the database.
+Let's add an entity class to called Fish to the database.
 Right-click the *root* item on **Entity tree** to open the entity context menu and select **Add entity classes...**
 This opens a dialog with a table.
 The table can be filled with new classes by hand or by copy-pasting data from e.g. spreadsheet program.